Opening Hours

 Parking in the Public Car Park Adjacent To The Health Centre

 When attending appointments, the traffic wardens are regularly in Wooler and any vehicle not parked within the marked parking bays will be given a ticket.
-Also, any vehicle parked in the disabled bays without an appropriate disabled badge and ANY vehicle parked in the ambulance bay which is not an ambulance or displaying a nurse or doctor on call badge will be given a parking ticket.

 When We Are Closed